Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Introduction

 \section{Introduction}

 Multi-robot problems encompass a variety of expected behaviors \cite{spica2020real,park2021multi,sebastian2022adaptive, sebastian2023physics}, including cooperative, conflicting or competitive actions.
 For instance, in a perimeter-defense setting \cite{shishika2020review, chen2023accelerated}, multiple teams must coordinate to effectively defend a region from potential attackers (Fig.~\ref{fig:perimeter_defense_example}).
-These kinds of problems can be formulated as multi-team dynamic games \cite{bacsar1998dynamic,ye2018nash, zeng2019generalized, parise2021analysis, lian2024nash}, where each multi-agent team is viewed as a player with specific goals and constraints, and where agents interact with teammates (intra-team interactions) and agents on other teams (inter-team interactions).
+These kinds of problems can be formulated as multi-team dynamic games \cite{ parise2021analysis, lian2024nash}, where each multi-agent team is viewed as a player with specific goals and constraints, and where agents interact with teammates (intra-team interactions) and agents on other teams (inter-team interactions).
 These settings are typically nonlinear and dynamic, requiring complex interactions that evolve with time as a function of how the agents play the game.
-These challenging features are specially relevant when we seek distributed policies subject to the communication constraints imposed by the topology of the teams; and in the absence of a mathematical description of the game dynamics and costs, demanding model-free approaches that only rely on transition and cost samples to assess the performance of the teams.
-Inspired by distributed policies in linear quadratic games, we present a novel policy gradient approach to learn distributed policies for nonlinear dynamic games that are both effective and scalable.
+These features are specially relevant when we seek distributed policies subject to the communication constraints imposed by the teams' topology; and in the absence of a mathematical description of the game dynamics and costs, demanding model-free approaches that only rely on transition and cost samples.
+Inspired by solutions in linear quadratic games, we present a novel distributed policy structure for nonlinear dynamic games learned via policy gradients.